aferust/epanet-d-dev/README.md

  * only the d standard library phobos.

 ## How to buiild
-You need any d compiler and dub (the D language's official package manager which is usually shipped with the compilers).
+You need any d compiler and dub (the D language's official package manager) which is usually shipped with the compilers.

 for command line executable:
 ```